Practical-Haemostasis.com

 2. SDS-PAGE and Western Blotting.
 This assay is similar to the above assay but involves the visualisation of dimeric VWF fragments following SDS PAGE and Western Blotting.
 The assay is technically easier that SDS agarose gel electrophoresis and appears a very sensitive method for measuring ADAMTS13 activity levels.

-3. Functional ELISA assays.
-In this assay, a recombinant VWF fragment is immobilised onto an ELISA plate using an antibody to a tag on the VWF.
-The VWF fragment encodes the A2 domain and the ADAMTS13 cleavage site at Tyr1605-Met1606 and is tagged with S-transferase [GST]-histidine [GST-VWF73-His].
+6. Chromogenic ELISA Activity Assay.
+In the Technozym® chromogenic ADAMTS13 activity assay, a recombinant 73 amino acid VWF fragment tagged with Gluthathione S-Transferase [GST ] - GST VWF73 - is immobilised onto an ELISA plate using an antibody specific to Gluthathione S-Transferase [GST].
+The recombinant VWF fragment encodes the A2 domain of VWF and this includes the ADAMTS13 cleavage site at Tyr1605-Met1606.

-Anti-ADAMTS13 Autoantibodies Two types of anti-ADAMTS13 antibodies have been reported in patients with acquired TTP:
+Anti-ADAMTS13 Autoantibody [Inhibitor] Assays Two types of anti-ADAMTS13 antibodies have been reported in patients with acquired TTP:

 2. Non-neutralising antibodies [~1/3 of cases] that bind to and accelerate the clearance of ADAMTS13 from the plasma.
 These can be detected by Western blotting but more conveniently using an ELISA assay.

-3. A Chromogenic assay for the determination of antibodies directed against ADAMTS-13 is also available.
-This uses recombinant ADAMTS13 [rADAMTS13] immobilised onto the well of a microtitre plate.
+3. A Chromogenic assay for the determination of antibodies directed against ADAMTS-13 is available [Technozym].
+This uses recombinant ADAMTS13 [rADAMTS13] immobilised onto the wells of a microtitre plate.
 The plasma sample is added and any ADAMTS13 antibodies present will bind to the rADAMTS13.
-The plates are then washed and any bound antibody detected using an HRP conjugated antibody.
+The plates are then washed and any bound anti-ADAMTS13 antibody is detected using an anti-human IgG antibody conjugated to Horse Radish Peroxidase [HRP].
+After incubation a HRP substrate [TMB] is added, incubated and the reaction is stopped with Sulphuric acid and the OD measured at 450nm.
+The colour intensity is proportional to the anti-ADAMTS13 antibody concentration.

 4. ELISA assays for the detection of anti-ADAMTS13 antibodies have been developed and which can detect both inhibitory and non-inhibitory antibodies.

-In some cases IgG antibodies directed against ADAMTS13 may be detected in individuals with other auto-immune disorders particularly if the levels of the antibodies is high.
+In some cases IgG antibodies directed against ADAMTS13 may be detected in individuals with other auto-immune disorders particularly if the levels of the antibodies are high.

-Bethesda Assay for the detection of inhibitory antibody in immune-mediated TTP A Bethesda assay for quantifying inhibitory antibodies to ADAMTS13 has been reported.
-However, the assay can only detect anti-ADAMTS13 antibodies that functionally inhibit ADAMTS13 and may fail to detect individuals with high titre anti-ADAMTS13 antibodies and low ADAMTS13 antigen levels identified by an ELISA assay.
+Bethesda Assay for the detection of inhibitory antibodies in immune-mediated TTP A Bethesda assay for quantifying inhibitory antibodies to ADAMTS13 has been reported and is very similar to the Bethesda assay used for quantifying Factor VIII [FVIII] inhibitors.
+The assay can only detect anti-ADAMTS13 antibodies that functionally inhibit ADAMTS13 and may fail to detect individuals with high titre anti-ADAMTS13 antibodies and low ADAMTS13 antigen levels identified by an ELISA assay.

 Interpretation